HÂþ»

 Accommodation

 Like many HÂþ» students, most exchange students live in student residences or privately rented accommodation.
 Our Student Services team is available to offer advice on finding suitable accommodation.
-One option you may wish to consider is , which offers shorter contracts, or follow the link below for further suggestions and guidance.
+One option you may wish to consider is , which offers shorter contracts, or follow the links below for further suggestions and guidance.

-The HÂþ» has a purpose built halls of residence for students called Prince Consort Village, however contracts are normally for one academic year.
-There may be some availability for exchange students who are studying at the HÂþ» for shorter periods, although this cannot be guaranteed.
-If you are coming to the HÂþ» for a short exchange and would like to explore this option, please contact Campus Living Villages, who manage Prince Consort Village, and not the HÂþ».
+The HÂþ» has a purpose built hall of residence for students called Prince Consort Village, however contracts are normally for one academic year and there normally isn't spare availability for students coming to the HÂþ» for shorter stays.

 Find out more about accommodation